ML-KULeuven/ml-project-2023-2024/ssh.md

 The `st.cs.kuleuven.be` server is a login node, it is not meant to run experiments.
-The machines that you can run experiments on have the addres `<pcname>.cs.kotnet.kuleuven.be`.
+The machines that you can run experiments on have the addres `<pcname>.student.cs.kuleuven.be`.
 The next section points to a list of available machines.
 These machines are not immediately reachable outside the KU Leuven network, you need to go through the login node first.
 From the login node, you can reach any other machine again